yuxuantaoisak/unit_3/Project/README.md

+1. The GUI application has a login and registration system secured by the hash function. [issue tackled: "I want the customers' privacy and order details to be secured"]
-1. The GUI application provides a window to create snowboards where the user can enter... [issue tackled: ""]
+2. The GUI application provides a window to create snowboards where the user can enter attributes including color, material, price, and number. [issue tackled: ""]
-2. The application provides a money tracker in which the user
+3. The GUI application provides a window to create orders where the user can enter attributes including customer's name, items purchased, address, and total amount. [issue tackled: ""]
-3. The database connected to the tracker provides an inventory in which the client can check details of the raw materials. [issue tackled: ""]
+4. The application provides a money tracker in which the user can check the profit represented by a diagram. [issue tackled: ""]
-4. The GUI application provides different user accesses to the revenue and customer data for the company owner and other employees. [issue tackled: ""]
+5. The GUI application provides different user accesses to private information like revenue and customer data for the company owner and other employees. [issue tackled: ""]
-5. The GUI application provides customization function for customers to change the design of the snowboard according to their likings [issue tackled: ""]
+6. The GUI application provides customization function for the user to change the design of the snowboard according to their likings. [issue tackled: ""]